marcschaffer/academic-kickstart/content/project/project1/index.md

 ---
 title: A Marketing Approach to Price Determination
-summary: An in-class example of the Van Westendorp Pricing Model.
+summary: An example of the Van Westendorp Pricing Model.
 tags:
 - Data Modules
 date: "2016-04-27T00:00:00Z"